Skip to content

 This status indicates that the profile operation was manually stopped before it could be completed.
 A profile operation having an aborted status reflects the following details and actions:

-Operation Type Type of operation performed (catalog, profile, or scan)
+1. Operation ID & Operation Type Unique identifier and type of operation performed (catalog, profile, or scan)

-Triggered By The author who triggered the operation
+4. Aborted By The author who Aborted the operation

-Results This provides immediate insights into the profile operation conducted
+10. Results Provides immediate insights into the profile operation conducted

-Resume Provides an option to continue the profile operation from where it left off.
-This can be useful if the operation is interrupted and you wish to complete it without starting over from the beginning.
+11. Resume Provides an option to continue the profile operation from where it left off

-Delete Removes the record of the aborted profile operation from the system.
-This permanently deletes all profile results generated by the operation.
-This action cannot be undone.
+13. Delete Removes the record of the aborted profile operation from the system, permanently deleting results

 • Tables Requested: The total number of tables that were requested for profiling.
 Click on the adjacent magnifying glass icon to view the tables requested.